Меню:

 </plugin>

-In this case, source code, written in Clojure will compiled — this useful if you implement gen-class that will be used from Java, or if you don't want to provide source code for your application.
-But sometimes it much better just to pack source code into jar, and it will compiled during loading of package.
-This allows to avoid binary incompatibility between different versions of Clojure.
-To put source code into jar, you need to add following code into resources section:
+In this case, source code, written in Clojure will be compiled — this useful if you implement gen-class, that will be used from Java, or if you don't want to provide source code for your application.
+But sometimes it's much better just to pack source code into jar, and it will compiled during loading of package (this is default behaviour when you're declaring clojure packaging type) — this allows to avoid binary incompatibility between different versions of Clojure.
+To put source code into jar, you need to add following code into resources section (or change packaging type to clojure):

 <resource>